 “Bad luck,” Mamede said from the bench.
 “This time we’ll make it.”

-He looked very relaxed, one arm hooked over the mast.
+He looked very relaxed standing up there, one arm hooked over the spar.
 He even gave me one of his little winks.
 This wasn’t his first rodeo.

 We rested a few minutes and then tried again, this time without a hitch.
 All we needed to do now was set the sail and raise the anchor.
 Setting the sail was easy.
 Raising the anchor was not.